radonn24/Linux-Server-Bash-Script-Restart-Services-Nightly/README.md

 5. Run the script using the following command: `./restart_services.sh`
 6. The script will check the status of each service, restart them if needed, and log the results to `restart-services.log`.

+## Using crontab to run this script automatically at midnight EST time zone every day

+1. Open your current crontab file by running `crontab -e`
+2. Paste this at the bottom of the file: `* 0 * * * /restart_services.sh >/dev/null 2>&1`
+   Or, use this to create your own time settings: https://crontab-generator.org/

 ## Logging

 The script redirects its output to a log file named `restart-services.log` in the same directory.
 The log file contains timestamps and records the status of each service check and restart.